aahill/quickstart-templates/template-quickstart-csharp.md

 * View your resource on the [Azure Portal](https://portal.azure.com/).

 <!-- rename TBD_KEY to something meaningful for your service, like TEXT_ANALYTICS_KEY -->
-After getting a key from your trial subscription or resource, [create an environment variable](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account#configure-an-environment-variable-for-authentication) for the key, named `TBD_KEY`.
+After you get a key from your trial subscription or resource, [create an environment variable](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account#configure-an-environment-variable-for-authentication) for the key, named `TBD_KEY`.

 ### Create a new C# application

 Create a new .NET Core application in your preferred editor or IDE.

-In a console window (such as cmd, PowerShell, or Bash), use the dotnet `new` command to create a new console app with the name `(product-name)-quickstart`.
-This command creates a simple "Hello World" C# project with a single source file: `Program.cs`.
+In a console window (such as cmd, PowerShell, or Bash), use the `dotnet new` command to create a new console app with the name `(product-name)-quickstart`.
+This command creates a simple "Hello World" C# project with a single source file: *program.cs*.

 ```console
 dotnet new console -n (product-name)-quickstart